 Music and Political Democratisation in Late Twentieth Century

-To download the Call for Papers, click HERE
+To download the programme with abstracts, click HERE